-Golden Apple, a leading Illinois nonprofit committed to developing great teachers, today surprised Jeri Faber, a second grade teacher at Ringwood School Primary Center in Ringwood, with the highly respected Golden Apple Award for Excellence in Teaching.
-The annual award, which recognizes and honors outstanding teachers for their role in building a stronger, better-educated society, was presented to Faber in front of students, family and school leadership.
+Golden Apple, a leading Illinois nonprofit committed to developing great teachers, today surprised Erica Barraza, a first grade general education teacher and instructional coach at Lotus Elementary School in Spring Grove, with the highly respected Golden Apple Award for Excellence in Teaching.
+The annual award, which recognizes and honors outstanding teachers for their role in building a stronger, better-educated society, was presented to Barraza in front of students, family and school leadership.

 Created by founders Mike and Pat Koldyke, Golden Apple’s mission is to inspire, develop and support teacher and school leader excellence in Illinois, especially in schools-of-need.
 The 2018 award recipients were selected from a record-setting number of nominations - more than 650 nominations, and represent Pre-K through 3rd grade teachers from the Chicagoland area.
 Fellow educators, students, parents and community members nominate teachers for the award each year.